stg-tud/ungoml/README.md

 This toolkit should provide a wrapper / Docker container for
 <https://github.com/Cortys/unsafe-go-classifier>.
 Snippets of Go code should be given as a parameter for a container.
 The container will then analyze the code for unsafe usages and try to classify it.

+## Installation (local)

+### Prerequisites

+You should have the unsafe-go-classifier image downloaded and tagged as usgoc/pred:latest.
+Pull the unsafe-go-classifier from <https://github.com/Cortys/unsafe-go-classifier>.

+Also, install go-geiger and make sure it's located in one of your path variables.
+To install the Python dependencies, run the following command `pip install -r requirements.txt` If you want to pull SSH repositories with this tool, make sure you have working SSH access.

 ## Installation (Docker machine)

 ### Prerequisites